iliyaz3021/AWS-EC2-LAB/README.md

 * **Scaling Check:** I installed a stress tool on one instance to simulate high traffic:
     * `sudo yum install stress -y`
     * `stress --cpu 2 --timeout 300`
-* **Result:** After 2 minutes, AWS CloudWatch triggered the ASG, and I saw the instance count increase from **2 to 4** in the dashboard. **System scaled successfully.**

----

-###  Key Takeaways
-* Learned to separate the web server state from the infrastructure.
-* Understood how to use Launch Templates for automation.
-* Verified that ALB + ASG creates a self-healing system.

----

-**Would you like me to help you format a "Lessons Learned" section to add at the end to show your Lead that you've analyzed the process?**